ochaniashish/hugo-try/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Cornell University <br /> Samuel Curtis Johnson Graduate School of Management
+  - name: Cornell University <br/> Samuel Curtis Johnson Graduate School of Management
     url: https://www.johnson.cornell.edu/programs/phd-program/current-students/ako33/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate in Accounting at Cornell University, Samuel Curtis Johnson School of Management.
+bio: I am a Ph.D. candidate in Accounting at Cornell University, Samuel Curtis Johnson Graduate School of Management.

 # Interests to show in About widget
 interests: